 NOTE: An applicant can make three separate attempts at passing the row test, as long as they complete each attempt; each attempt must be scheduled on separate testing days.
 If the applicant quits at any point during the row test, he/she will be disqualified for one year.
 Also, 65 is the lowest passing score on the Reading Comprehension/Vocabulary (RCV) test; an applicant scoring between 60-64 may re-take the RCV test the following month.

 Step 3: Complete application packet and other documentation required

 Upon successful completion of the Vocabulary/Reading Comprehension Test and/or Physical Readiness Test the applicant will be issued an application packet.
-An application packet consists of the following: Travis County Application, I-9 Form, Travis County Sheriff’s Office Application, and an Applicant Information Form.
+An application packet consists of the following: Travis County Sheriff's Office Application, I-9 Form, and an Applicant Information Form.
 The applicant will provide original documentation or certified copies along with the application packet of the following documents if applicable: birth certificate, Military Form DD-214, a valid driver’s license (displaying current address) or a stated identification card (displaying current address), Proof of Auto Insurance, educational related documentation (High School transcripts/diploma, College transcripts or GED), proof of professional licensing (medical, counselor or maintenance), proof of certification (correction officer, peace officer or telecommunicator) and social security card.

 NOTE: Incomplete application packets will not be processed.

 Once an applicant has successfully completed testing, an interview will be scheduled with a Background Investigator, to review your application packet.
 If the background investigation meets the Travis County Sheriff’s Office standards, the applicant will proceed with an interview before the Oral Review Board.

 NOTE: A complete background investigation will be conducted on all applicants applying with the Travis County Sheriff’s Office to determine suitability.